Enaero/DiscordBOTS/README.md

 # DiscordBOTS
-Bots for the discord chat service
+Bots for the Discord chat service.